torognes/vsearch/README.md

 ## Main limitations

 * **Commands:** No clustering or chimera checking, yet.
 * **Speed:** Only non-vectorized full alignment implemented.
 A vectorized version (SIMD) will be made.
-Otherwize VSEARCH is generally faster than USEARCH.
+Otherwise VSEARCH is generally faster than USEARCH.
 * **Masking:** Currently, VSEARCH does not mask the sequences while USEARCH performs masking by default.
 * **Indexing options:** Only continuous seeds are supported.